yWorks/yfiles-jupyter-graphs-for-neo4j/README.md

     - `**kwargs`: Additional parameters that should be passed to the cypher query (e.g., see the [selection example](https://github.com/yWorks/yfiles-jupyter-graphs-for-neo4j/blob/main/examples/selection_example.ipynb)).

+The default behavior is to only show the nodes and relationships returned by the cypher query.
+This can be changed to autocomplete relationships like in neo4j browser:
+- `set_autocomplete_relationships(autocomplete_relationships)`: Sets whether to autocomplete relationships in the graph or not.

 The cypher queries are executed by the provided Neo4j driver.
 If you have not specified a driver when instantiating the class, you can set a driver afterward: